allan-gounden/how-to-secure-your-win11-pc/README.md

  - Disable "Suspend to RAM"
  - Enable "Deep Sleep"
  - Enable Secureboot; Remove none Microsoft keys from Secureboot except your own ones (If there are keys from your hardware vendor use another motherboard/mainboard/laptop!
 Do not cheap out on your mainboard; personal recommendation: ASRock)
+ - Use fTPM not an external TPM module
  - Set a password for UEFI
  - Optional: Enable power saving features (save the planet!)
  - Optional: check if voltages are in specification